Uninett/nav/NOTES.rst

 IP-v6 statistics for router interfaces will now be collected.
 For this to be done you need to copy some config-files to your cricket-config directory.
-NB: Make sure the dataDir is the same as the original after copying.
+NB: Make sure the dataDir is the same as the original after copying Defaults.

   sudo cp doc/cricket/cricket-config/Defaults \
              /usr/local/nav/etc/cricket-config/